razonyang/yii-translator-middleware/README.md

 ## How it works?

 1. The `TranslatorMiddleware` parse the locale from incoming request and store the translator instance into request.
-1. The subsequent middlewares and handlers can retrieves the translator instance by `TranslatorServiceInterface::get` or `TranslatorServiceInterface::fromAttributes`.
+1. The subsequent middlewares and handlers can retrieves the translator instance by `TranslatorMiddleware::getTranslator` or `TranslatorMiddleware::getTranslatorByAttributes` static methods.

 ## Installation